mediapeers/ansible-role-thumbor/README.md

 need if you want.
 Make sure you keep upstream servers in sync with the ones supervisor starts (thumbor/tornado servers).

 ## Dependencies
-Depends on the [Mediapeers Nginx](https://galaxy.ansible.com/mediapeers/nginx/) role, which you can find here: https://github.com/mediapeers/ansible-role-nginx
+Depends on the [mediapeers.nginx](https://galaxy.ansible.com/mediapeers/nginx/) Ansible role.
+Add the Nginx role to your project with the Ansible Galaxy command (`ansible-galaxy install mediapeers.nginx`) or add directly as Git submodule (repo [here](https://github.com/mediapeers/ansible-role-nginx)).
-Add it as sumodule to your project and make sure it's in `roles/mediapeers.nginx` to make this role work.
+Make sure it's in `roles/mediapeers.nginx` to make this thumbor role work.

 ## Example Playbook
 This is an example on how to integrate this role into your playbook: